 Switzerland’s business ethic is offset every summer by a range of festivals.
 At the forefront is the Montreux Jazz Festival, which pulls in diverse artists from around the world.
 Set on the waterfront of Lake Geneva, this monthlong festival burgeons every year thanks to its delightful ambience, variety of music, and free entry to all but a few concerts.
 Lucerne’s Blue Balls Festival draws legends of rock and pop.
-And for one day, Zurich is transformed into a musical heaven during its famous annual street parade.
+And for one day every August, Zurich is transformed into a musical heaven during its famous annual street parade.

-Simon is a travel writer and freelance journalist flirting with both South America and Europe.
+Simon Willis is a travel writer and freelance journalist flirting with both South America and Europe.
 He has contributed to the Washington Post, Independent, Yorkshire Post, Colombia Reports and Argentina Independent, among other publications.
 Simon is a sports nut, and when he is not adventure-seeking he is following his beloved Barnsley Football Club.

 Jonny Bierman, who provided additional reporting, is a Vancouver-based sustainable travel journalist and photographer.
 He enjoys telling stories of marine and land-based conservation, Indigenous stewardship, regenerative travel, and innovation in science and technology.
 Follow his adventures on Instagram at @ecoescape.travel